HEAL-SWIN: A Vision Transformer On The Sphere: HEAL-SWIN

-The most direct generalization of the shifting in the pixel grid of the original SWIN-transformer is a shifting in the HEALPix grid along the axes of the quadrilaterals of the base-resolution pixels, cf.\ Figure~\ref{fig:shifting} (left).
-We call this \emph{grid} shifting.
+The most direct generalization of the shifting in the pixel grid of the original SWIN-transformer is a shifting in the HEALPix grid along the axes of the quadrilaterals of the base-resolution pixels, cf.\ Figure~\ref{fig:grid_shifting_scheme} and Figure~\ref{fig:shifting} (left).
+We call this \emph{grid} shifting and shift by half a window in both directions.
 Similarly to the original SWIN shifting scheme, there are boundary effects at the edge of the half sphere covered by the grid.
-Additionally, due to the alignment of the base pixels relative to each other, the shifting necessarily clashes at some base-pixel boundaries in the bulk of the image.
+Additionally, due to the alignment of the base pixels relative to each other, the shifting necessarily clashes at some base-pixel boundaries in the interior of the image.
 As in the original SWIN transformer, both of these effects are handled by reshuffling the problematic pixels to fill up all windows and subsequently masking the attention mechanism to not attend to pixel pairs which originate from different regions of the sphere.
+The corresponding pixels are highlighted in yellow in Figure~\ref{fig:shifting}.

-In the \emph{spiral} shifting scheme, we first convert the nested ordering into a ring ordering and then perform a roll operation on that list.
+In the \emph{spiral} shifting scheme, we first convert the nested ordering into a ring ordering and then perform a roll operation by $\nshift$ on that list.
 Finally, we convert back to the nested ordering.
-In this way, windows are shifted along the azimuthal angle, with slight distortions which grow larger towards the poles due to the decreased length of circles of constant latitude, cf.\ Figure~\ref{fig:shifting} (right).
+In this way, windows are shifted along the azimuthal angle by $\nshift$ pixels, with slight distortions which grow larger towards the poles due to the decreased length of circles of constant latitude, cf.\ Figure~\ref{fig:shifting} (right).
+A shift by half a window is achieved with a shift size of $\nshift={\sqrt{\nwindow}}/{2}.$\footnote{Since $\nwindow$ is a power of four, the square root is always an integer.}

 As in the grid shifting scheme, we encounter boundary effects.
 In the spiral shifting, they occur at the pole and at the boundary of the half sphere covered by the grid.
 These effects are again handled by reshuffling the pixels and masking the attention mechanism appropriately.
-In this scheme, there are no boundary effects in the bulk of the image.
+In this scheme, there are no boundary effects in the interior of the image.

 Both shifting strategies can be implemented as precomputed indexing operations on the list holding the HEALPix features and are therefore efficient.
-In ablation studies we found that the spiral shifting outperforms the grid shifting slightly.
+In ablation studies we found that the spiral shifting outperforms the grid shifting slightly (see section~\ref{indoor}).

-\subsection{Relative position bias}
+\subsubsection{Relative position bias}